sachinmoodley/ts-mocking-exercises/README.md

 The goal is to complete the empty tests for each exercise.
 Feel free to use whichever testing/mocking framework you like, you do not need to write the tests for all frameworks.

-Remember the test are all ignored so you will have to unignore them before they'll execute.
+Remember the tests are all ignored so you will have to unignore them before they'll execute.
 To do that:

 - for jasmine, change `xit(` to `it(`
 - for jest and mocha, change `it.skip(` to `it(`